Finally revealing the facts surrounding Gosport War Memorial Hospital

 This was the first Gosport investigation to truly uncover the scale of cover-up and the vulnerability of elderly people in this relatively isolated hospital, including a detailed analysis of medical histories and actions taken by police and other accountable authorities during investigations.
 Outside this community, in the context of an ageing population and the rising costs of healthcare, the Panel’s findings are hugely significant for the care of elderly people and doctor/patient relationships.
 In the light of what the Panel called ‘a story of missed opportunity and unheeded warnings’, actions are being taken by the Trust and relevant regulatory bodies to prevent such events ever happening again.

-View the Atos Consulting company profile in the MCA Members Directory.
+View the Eviden, an Atos Business company profile in the MCA Members Directory.